lynnlangit/TeamTeri/README.md

 # TeamTeri
-Artifacts for patterns / tools for cloud-scaling cancer genomic pipelines using...
+Artifacts for patterns / tools for cloud-scaling cancer genomic data pipelines using...
-* **PUBLIC CLOUD** services from either GCP (Google Cloud Platform) or AWS (Amazon Web Services)
+* **Public Cloud** services from either GCP (Google Cloud Platform) or AWS (Amazon Web Services)
-* **Bioinformatics frameworks and tools** such as Galaxy, ADAM and others
+* **Bioinformatics** frameworks and tools such as Galaxy, ADAM and others

 ## Understanding Cancer Genomic Data Analysis